SpaceVista: All-Scale Visual Spatial Reasoning from mm to km: Abstract

 \section{Abstract}

-With the current surge in spatial reasoning explorations, researchers have made significant progress in understanding indoor scenes, but still struggle with diverse applications such as robotics and autonomous driving.
-This paper aims to advance all-scale spatial reasoning across diverse scenarios by tackling two key challenges: 1) the heavy reliance on indoor 3D scans and labor-intensive manual annotations for dataset curation; 2) the absence of effective all-scale scene modeling, which often leads to overfitting to individual scenes.
-In this paper, we introduce a holistic solution that integrates a structured spatial reasoning knowledge system, scale-aware modeling, and a progressive training paradigm, as the \textbf{first attempt} to broaden the all-scale spatial intelligence of MLLMs to the best of our knowledge.
-Using a task-specific, specialist-driven automated pipeline, we curate over 38K video scenes across 5 spatial scales to create \textbf{SpaceVista-1M}, a dataset comprising approximately 1M spatial QA pairs spanning 19 diverse task types.
-While specialist models can inject useful domain knowledge, they are not reliable for evaluation.
-We then build an all-scale benchmark with precise annotations by manually recording, retrieving, and assembling video-based data.
-However, naive training with SpaceVista-1M often yields suboptimal results due to the potential knowledge conflict.
-Accordingly, we introduce \textbf{SpaceVista-7B}, a spatial reasoning model that accepts dense inputs beyond semantics and uses scale as an anchor for scale-aware experts and progressive rewards.
-Finally, extensive evaluations across 5 benchmarks, including our \textbf{SpaceVista-Bench}, demonstrate competitive performance, showcasing strong generalization across all scales and scenarios.
-Our dataset, model, and benchmark will be released on \href{https://peiwensun2000.github.io/mm2km/}{our project page\faGlobe}.
+With the current surge in spatial reasoning, researchers have made significant progress in understanding indoor scenes, but still struggle with more diverse applications.
+This paper aims to advance all-scale spatial reasoning by tackling two key challenges: 1) the heavy reliance on indoor 3D scans and labor-intensive annotations for dataset curation; 2) the absence of all-scale modeling, which often leads to overfitting to single scenes.
+In this paper, we introduce a holistic solution that integrates a structured spatial reasoning knowledge system, scale-aware modeling, and a progressive training paradigm, as the \textbf{first attempt} to broaden the scope of all-scale spatial intelligence.
+Using a task-specific, specialist-driven automated pipeline, we curate over 38K video scenes across 5 spatial scales to create \textbf{SpaceVista-1M}, a dataset comprising 1M spatial QAs spanning 19 diverse tasks.
+While specialist models offer valuable domain knowledge, they are often unreliable evaluators.
+Therefore, we build an all-scale benchmark with precise annotations by manually recording and retrieving videos.
+Nevertheless, naive training with SpaceVista-1M often yields suboptimal results due to the potential knowledge conflict.
+Accordingly, we introduce \textbf{SpaceVista-7B}, a spatial reasoning model that accepts inputs beyond semantics and uses scale as an anchor for scale-aware experts and progressive rewards.
+Finally, extensive evaluations across 5 benchmarks, including our \textbf{SpaceVista-Bench}, demonstrate competitive performance, showcasing generalization across all scales and scenarios.
+Our demo page is posted on \href{https://github.com/PeiwenSun2000/mm2km}{\faGlobe website}.